Neighborhood Notification Program

 What's Happening in My Neighborhood?

-Several city departments joined forces and combined resources to provide a snapshot view of most activity that typically occurs in a neighborhood, providing real-time information about construction activity, development requests, building permits, code enforcement notices and crime activity for the last 6 months.
-Search results can be viewed as a list or on a map; additional information is available for nearly every item with just a click.
+Several city departments joined forces and combined resources to provide a snapshot view of the most common neighborhood activities such as construction activity, development requests, building permits, and code enforcement cases.
+Search results are viewed as a list or as thumb tack icons on the My Neighborhood map.
+Additional information is available by clicking on the item in the list or the thumb tack icon on the map.